Tom Lehrer: Revivals and reissues

 In 2000, Lehrer commented that he doubted his songs had any real effect on those not already critical of the establishment: "I don't think this kind of thing has an impact on the unconverted, frankly.
 It's not even preaching to the converted; it's titillating the converted ...
 I'm fond of quoting Peter Cook, who talked about the satirical Berlin Kabaretts of the 1930s, which did so much to stop the rise of Hitler and prevent the Second World War."

-Lehrer has said, jokingly, of his musical career: "If, after hearing my songs, just one human being is inspired to say something nasty to a friend, or perhaps to strike a loved one, it will all have been worth the while."
+Lehrer said, jokingly, of his musical career: "If, after hearing my songs, just one human being is inspired to say something nasty to a friend, or perhaps to strike a loved one, it will all have been worth the while."
 In 2003, Lehrer commented that his particular brand of political satire is more difficult in the modern world: "The real issues I don't think most people touch.
 The Clinton jokes are all about Monica Lewinsky and all that stuff and not about the important things, like the fact that he wouldn't ban land mines ...
 I'm not tempted to write a song about George W. Bush.
 I couldn't figure out what sort of song I would write.
 That's the problem: I don't want to satirize George Bush and his puppeteers, I want to vaporize them."
+Earlier, he had said: "Political satire became obsolete when Henry Kissinger was awarded the Nobel peace prize."

 In 2000, the boxed CD set The Remains of Tom Lehrer was released by Rhino Entertainment.
-It included live and studio versions of his first two albums, That Was The Year That Was, the songs that he wrote for The Electric Company, and some previously unreleased material, a small hardbound lyrics book with an introduction by Dr. Demento.
+It included live and studio versions of his first two albums, That Was The Year That Was, the songs that he wrote for The Electric Company, some previously unreleased material, and a small hardbound lyrics book with an introduction by Dr. Demento.
 In 2010, Shout!
 Factory launched a reissue campaign, making Lehrer's out-of-print albums available digitally.
-The CD/DVD combo The Tom Lehrer Collection was also issued, including his best-known songs, with a DVD featuring an Oslo concert.
+The CD/DVD combo The Tom Lehrer Collection was issued, including his best-known songs, with a DVD featuring an Oslo concert.

+Later life and death

 In a February 2008 phone call, Gene Weingarten of The Washington Post interviewed Lehrer off the record.
-When Weingarten asked if there was anything he could print for the record, Lehrer responded "Just tell the people that I am voting for Obama."
+When Weingarten asked if there was anything he could print for the record, Lehrer responded, "Just tell the people that I am voting for Obama."

-In 2012 rapper 2 Chainz sampled Lehrer's song "The Old Dope Peddler", on his 2012 debut album, Based on a T.R.U.
+In 2012, rapper 2 Chainz sampled Lehrer's song "The Old Dope Peddler" on his debut album, Based on a T.R.U.
 Story.
 In 2013, Lehrer said he was "very proud" to have his song sampled "literally sixty years after I recorded it".
 Lehrer went on to describe his official response to the request to use his song: "As sole copyright owner of 'The Old Dope Peddler', I grant you motherfuckers permission to do this.
 Please give my regards to Mr. Chainz, or may I call him 2?"